Posture Controls

 Use the filters on the left side to limit the control list by:

-• Free text search: Enter free text on any word or part of a word in the name
+• Free text search: Enter free text on any word or part of a word in the name, description, or author to find matching controls

 • Severity: Choose the severity level(s) assigned to the control(s) - H, M, L

-• Type: Choose an infrastructure type from the drop-down list (Cluster, Host, Identity, Resource)
+• Type: Choose a control type from the drop-down list (Cluster, Host, Identity, Resource)

-• Target: The specific platforms, distributions and supported version(s) (if relevant) that a control will evaluate resources against.
+• Target: The specific platforms, distributions, and supported version(s) (if relevant) against which a control evaluates resources.
 Online cloud platforms such as AKS/AWS/GCP/Azure do not have versioning but always relate to the latest version

 Add multiple parameters to create more specific filter expressions.